Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-hackathon.md

 sidebar_label: Hackathon
 ---

-As one of our objectives in the AXIACoin Foundation is pushing the [Web3 technology stack](http://wiki.axiacoin.org/en/latest/tech_stack/tech_stack_overview/), we would like to support any individual or team who wants to organize a hackathon that gets more developers to understand AXIASolar/Substrate in your city.
+As one of our objectives in the AXIA Foundation is pushing the [Web3 technology stack](http://wiki.AXIA.org/en/latest/tech_stack/tech_stack_overview/), we would like to support any individual or team who wants to organize a hackathon that gets more developers to understand AXIA/Substrate in your city.

 We are not only providing technical resources for you, but we can have someone from our team give a hands-on workshop/presentation about the technology to help participants get started hacking on it more quickly.